GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 The problem with the Push API is that it's not reliable for triggering notifications which _must_ be shown when a particular condition, like time or location, is met.
-An example of a _time-based condition_ is a calendar notification that reminds you of an important meeting with your boss at 2:00 PM.
-An example of a _location-based condition_ is when you enter the vicinity of your grocery store, you get a reminder notification to buy milk.
+An example of a _time-based condition_ is a calendar notification that reminds you of an important meeting with your boss at 2&nbsp;PM.
+An example of a _location-based condition_ is a notification that reminds you to buy milk when you enter the vicinity of your grocery store.
 Network connectivity or battery-preserving features like doze mode can delay the delivery of push based notifications.

-Notification Triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operating system will deliver the notification at the right time even if there is no network connectivity or the device is in battery saver mode.
+Notification triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operating system will deliver the notification at the right time even if there is no network connectivity or the device is in battery saver mode.

 {% Aside %}
-  For now, only _time-based triggers_ are supported in Chrome.
-Additional triggers, such as location-based triggers, for example, will potentially be added in the future based on developer demand.
+  For now, Chrome only supports _time-based triggers_.
+Additional triggers, such as location-based triggers, may be added in the future based on developer demand.
 {% endAside %}

 ### Use cases {: #use-cases }

 Calendar applications can use time-based notification triggers to remind a user of upcoming meetings.
-The default notification scheme for a calendar app could be to show a first "heads up" notification one hour before a meeting and then another more urgent notification five minutes before.
+The default notification scheme for a calendar app could be to show a first heads-up notification one hour before a meeting and then another more urgent notification five minutes before.

-A TV network might remind users that their favorite TV show is about to start, or a conference live stream is about to begin.
+A TV network might remind users that their favorite TV show is about to start or a conference live stream is about to begin.

 Time zone conversion sites can use time-based notification triggers to let their users schedule